Chondroblastic osteosarcoma

 • Nerve margins – This is the cut edge of any large nerve removed at the same time as the tumour.

 Cancer cells typically spread first to lymph nodes close to the tumour although lymph nodes far away from the tumour can also be involved.
 For this reason, the first lymph nodes removed are usually close to the tumour.
 Lymph nodes further away from the tumour are only typically removed if they are enlarged and there is a high clinical suspicion that there may be cancer cells in the lymph node.
-Most reports will include the total number of lymph nodes examined, where in the body the lymph nodes were found, and the number (if any) that contain cancer cells.
-If cancer cells were seen in a lymph node, the size of the largest group of cancer cells (often described as “focus” or “deposit”) will also be included.

 The examination of lymph nodes is important for two reasons.
 First, this information is used to determine the pathologic nodal stage (pN).
 Second, finding cancer cells in a lymph node increases the risk that cancer cells will be found in other parts of the body in the future.
 As a result, your doctor will use this information when deciding if additional treatment such as chemotherapy, radiation therapy, or immunotherapy is required.

 The pathologic stage for chondroblastic osteosarcoma is based on a system called the TNM staging system.
 This system is used around the world and was created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will give each category a number after examining your tissue sample under the microscope.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

 Tumour stage (pT)